rosera/rpi-development/base-image/README.md

 * boot
 * rootfs

+__NOTE:__ On ChromeOs share the folders with Linux to enable write access then look in the folder `/mnt/chromeos/removable`

 1. Select the BOOT from the file manager:

 Click on the boot folder to mount the image.
 Then right click in the folder window and select the “open in terminal” option.